-Traditional bibliometrics, where looking at publication impact, focus on traditional scholarly activity in the form of citations.
+Traditional bibliometrics provide indicators of publication impact, but focus on traditional scholarly activity in the form of citations.
 These can have a number of limitations in providing a full picture of the impact of a scholarly output:

 - May not be available til some time after the original article is published;

 - Only provide information on who has cited a work in a peer-reviewed article, not who else is reading, sharing, discussing or commenting outside of traditaional publications;

 - Are limited to the coverage of the particular citation data set used.

 Altmetrics and measuring the impact of non-traditional scholarly communications

 Increasingly, researchers share ideas and research at all stages of the research process online, and other researchers as well as a wider, non-academic audience, can engage with research outputs via a variety of different media such as twitter, blogs, youtube, news coverage etc.

 This means that the 'impact' of research can be seen much more quickly, and across a much broader scope, than than might be reflected using traditional bibliometric data.